askorama/orama-plugin-strapi/README.md

 Configure and manage `Collections` that map your Strapi app Content-Types with an Index on [Orama Cloud](https://cloud.orama.com/indexes).

+Check out the documentation: [Connect to Strapi](https://docs.orama.com/cloud/data-sources/native-integrations/strapi)

 ### Creating an index

 - Visit Orama Cloud and [Create](https://cloud.orama.com/indexes/create/from-native-integrations) a new index with data source "**Strapi**".
-- Once your index is ready, copy your Private API Key and configure it in your app's `config/plugins.js` configuration file.
+- Once your index is ready, copy your **Private API Key** and configure it in your app's `config/plugins.js` configuration file.
 - Copy the `indexId` and visit your Strapi administration dashboard to configure your first collection.

 ### Managing collections